jorishr/programming-challenges_1/readme.md

-# Test Driven Development with Jest
+# Programming challenges
-- basic Javascript toy problems with Jest unit testing
+Various programming and algorithm problems tackled with Javascript and tested with Jest unit testing.